csci-362-fall-2018-01/TeamCorrect/TestAutomation/docs/README.md

 *If any of the above commands return permission denied, use 'sudo' in front of the command.

-*If the ./runAllTests.sh returns comman not found, use 'sudo chmod 755 runAllTests.sh', then './runAllTests.sh'
+*If the ./runAllTests.sh returns command not found, use 'sudo chmod 755 runAllTests.sh', then './runAllTests.sh'

 # Testing Framework Architecture
 /TestAutomation